jilhenryx/jilhenryx/README.md

 - 👋 Hi, I’m Jil Henry
-- 👀 I’m interested in Mobile Develpoment, Deep Learning and AI, Mixed Reality and Web Development
+- 👀 I’m into in Mobile Development, Deep Learning and AI, Mixed Reality and Web Development
-- 🌱 I’m currently learning Microsoft MRTK and ReactJs
+- 🌱 I’m currently learning Modern Android Development using Kotlin and the Jetpack Library
 - 💞️ I’m looking to collaborate on Mobile and Web Projects
 - 📫 I can be reached on twitter @jilhenryx and email: henryjil.adam25@gmail.com